8gears/containerized-guacamole/README.md

-# Guacamole in a Container Secured with TLS
+# Apache Guacamole in a Container Secured with TLS

-This Docker Compose setup makes it very easy run Apache Guacamole behind a NGINX reverse proxy with TLS secured.
+This Docker Compose setup makes it very easy run [Apache Guacamole](https://guacamole.incubator.apache.org/) behind a NGINX reverse proxy with TLS secured.

 ## Unique Features